 So do the needs for our animal companions, especially for those not yet lucky enough to find a forever home.
 At Compassionate Companions, our need for sponsors becomes particularly acute during the coldest months, because our heating and feeding bills are high and the pet adoptions dip during inclement weather.
 So we hope that you can open your heart and your pocketbook on behalf of your company and your family.
 Compassionate Companions is a nonprofit organization that serves your community.

 Your donation is fully tax deductible.
 We believe that donations should benefit both parties.
 In this proposal, we have outlined the needs, described the facilities and services your donation will support, and explained how your generosity will be recognized in our literature and community outreach programs.

 Thank you for consideration.
 Rest assured that your generous donation to Compassionate Companions Animal Shelter will be put to the best possible use.
 With the help of our volunteers and the financial support of our donors, we plan to serve the animals and people in our community for the next 20 years.

 We need the support of people like you to keep the shelter running and we offer a mutually beneficial donor and sponsorship program.
 Compassionate Companions Animal Shelter has been a fixture in the Midvale community for more than eight years.
 More than 40,000 animals have passed through our shelter in that time period, receiving food, shelter, and loving care.

 Eighty percent of them have found lifelong loving homes through our adoption programs.
 As you might guess, it takes a lot of money to care for that many animals.
 Most of our staff are dedicated volunteers and for that we are extremely grateful.

 But even with the generosity of all their donated time, we still have to pay our utility bills, our food bills, and pay for medicine and supplies for all the animals in our care.
 The need during the coldest months of winter is especially great.
 Sponsoring Compassionate Companions Animal Shelter will save the lives of thousands of innocent animals each year, and will give back to our community.
 We wrote this proposal to explain how you can help and describe how your generous gift will be used.

 Compassionate Companions offers four levels of sponsorship.
 The following list shows some of our most prominent sponsors in our community.
 Savior Sponsorship - $10,000 or more Caroline’s Cookie Factory Strongarm Steel Products Factory Furniture Warehouse Best Big Burgers Perfect Pet Stores.

 Protector Sponsorship - $5000 to $10,000 Underhill Engineering Jubilette Family Trust Spencer Signage LLC WCL Wood Products Coppingham Family Restaurants.
 Rescuer Sponsorship - $1000 to $5000 Michael and Thelma Foster The Benson Foundation Mary Riverton Jonas Perstine I Need Ice Cream Parlor.
 Friend Sponsorship – $10 to $1000 Too numerous to list here.

 Georgia Shaklee, our Fundraiser Financial Manager, would be happy to discuss your sponsorship at any level.
 When you donate at the Savior, Protector, or Rescue Sponsorship Level, your company will receive the following benefits.
 "Supporting the shelter has increased our visibility in the community".

 Advertising on our television program, internet site, and various other places Your company logo and mission statement or slogan will be viewed by thousands.
 See the Visibility page for specific information.
 Invitation for 5-10 guests to our annual charity ball We know you’ve heard about the Paws Cause Charity Ball held every year in March.
 It’s one of the premiere events in Midvale, and tickets are always at a premium for this function.

 With costumes, games, great food, and door prizes, it’s always a sellout.
 Reduced adoption fees for your employees When any of your employees adopts a pet from our facility and mentions that they work for a donor, they receive a 10% discount off all adoption fees and pet supplies.
 Contentment There’s no better feeling than helping an animal in need.

-Not only will you be aware of your good deed, we’ll make sure everyone else in Midvale is, too.
-Everyone in our community benefits when donors put their funds together to remove stray animals from our streets and find safe, happy homes for them.
+At Compassionate Companions, we believe it’s our social responsibility to care for needy animals and match them with loving homes.
 Do you believe in social responsibility.
 Would you like to show that your organization values the community as well as the profits earned there.
 Giving to Compassionate Companions is the perfect way to show.